Joseph A. Favazza

-Joseph A. Favazza is an American academic, author, and the 11th president of Saint Anselm College.
+Joseph A. Favazza is an American academic, author, as well as the 11th president and president emeritus of Saint Anselm College.

 Early life and education

 Favazza is a native of Memphis, Tennessee.
 He earned a Bachelor of Arts degree in history from the Saint Meinrad Seminary and School of Theology.
 He took theology courses at the University of St. Michael's College before earning a Master of Arts and PhD in religious studies from KU Leuven.
 He also earned a certificate in executive management from Harvard Business School.

 Career

-Favazza began his career as a professor of religious studies at Rhodes College before becoming associate vice president for academic affairs and dean of the faculty.
-Prior to assuming his position at Saint Anselm College, Favazza was provost and vice president for academic affairs at Stonehill College.
+Favazza began his academic career as a professor of religious studies at Rhodes College and served as the Director of the Search for Values program.
+In 2005, he became the Dean of General Education at Stonehill College and eventually was appointed as Provost and Vice President for academic affairs.
 At Stonehill, Favazza guided the restructuring of the academic programs into the Thomas and Donna May School of Arts & Sciences and the Leo J. Meehan School of Business.
 He also led the development of targeted graduate programs.
 In July 2019, Favazza was selected to serve as the 11th president of Saint Anselm.
+He retired President emeritus in 2026.